More about Edward Steichen

 After the United States' entry into World War II, Steichen was invited by the United States Navy to serve as Director of the Naval Aviation Photographic Unit.
 In 1944, he directed the war documentary The Fighting Lady, which won the Academy Award for Best Documentary Feature at the 17th Academy Awards.

 From 1947 to 1961, Steichen served as Director of the Department of Photography at New York's Museum of Modern Art.
-While there, he curated and assembled exhibits including The Family of Man, which was seen by nine million people.
+While there, he curated and assembled exhibits including the touring exhibition The Family of Man, which was seen by nine million people.
 In 2003, the Family of Man photographic collection was added to UNESCO's Memory of the World Register in recognition of its historical value.

 In February 2006, a print of Steichen's early pictorialist photograph, The Pond–Moonlight (1904), sold for US$2.9 million—at the time, the highest price ever paid for a photograph at auction.
 A print of another photograph of the same style, The Flatiron (1904), became the second most expensive photograph ever on November 8, 2022, when it was sold for $12,000,000, at Christie's New York – well above the original estimate of $2,000,000-$3,000,000.